 Face Real Pressure

 The AI asks follow-up questions based on your answers.
 Mentioned a cousin in Texas?
 It'll ask what she does there.
-Your bank balance seems high?
+Bank balance seems high?
 It'll probe when it was deposited.

 Get Detailed Feedback

-After each session, receive a comprehensive evaluation: overall score, category breakdown (clarity, confidence, preparedness), strengths, areas to improve, and a full transcript.
+After each session: overall score, category breakdown (clarity, confidence, preparedness), strengths, areas to improve, and a full transcript with specific recommendations.

 AI Mock Interview vs. Other Preparation Methods